HPDCS/ULMT-OpenMP-GCC/README.md

-# libgomp #

-This project provides an additional feature to the GOMP implementation of OpenMP, that is the possibility to enable ULT as a means of handling the tasks in a separate execution-context.
+# ULMT-based implementation of the GNU OpenMP runtime

-The GOMP project has developed an implementation of OpenMP for the C, C++, and Fortran compilers in the GNU Compiler Collection and is further improving it.
-As part of the GNU Project, GOMP simplifies parallel programming for all GNU system variants.
+This project provides an implementation of OpenMP for the C, C++, and Fortran compilers in the GNU Compiler Collection which is based on the newest User-Level-Micro-Thread (ULMT) technology.
+In more detail, this solution extends the GNU OpenMP (GOMP) runtime with newer facilities that are aimed to support ULMT-based execution of tasks.
+This is still in accord with the tasking-model described in the OpenMP specification 4.5.
-This effort operates in an open environment to attract developers and ensure applicability across multiple architectures and applications.